esroleo/javascript-budget-tracker/README.md

 <a name="desc"></a>
 ## 1. Description

-This is a full stack application which was created using Express js, MongoDb and Moongoose with PWA capabilities.
+This is a full stack application which was created using Express js, MongoDb and Mongoose with PWA capabilities.

 ### Major tech snapshot